van Nocker lab

 Selected Recent Publications:

-Assistantships now available for PhD graduate students for the projects below through the Program in Genetics, Cell and Molecular Biology, Plant Breeding/Genetics/Biotechnology, or Horticulture
+Assistantships may be available for PhD graduate students for the projects below through the Program in Genetics, Cell and Molecular Biology, Plant Breeding/Genetics/Biotechnology, or Horticulture

 To facilitate application, first send an email describing interests, goals and background to Steve van Nocker (vannocke@msu.edu).